When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Can I Sell Used Baby Clothes on Etsy?

-While Etsy is primarily known for handmade and vintage items, you can sell used baby clothes if they meet Etsy’s vintage criteria, typically meaning they are at least 20 years old.
+Generally, no. Etsy is for handmade or vintage items.
+You can only sell baby clothes there if they are “vintage,” which usually means they are at least 20 years old.
+For modern used clothes, stick to Poshmark, Mercari, or eBay.

 Save or Sell?